 Storytelling is a medium through which we can integrate our experiences and make sense of our lives.
 Through the sharing of our narratives, we are able to better understand each other and greater appreciate our strengths and diversity.
-With these ideals in mind, Bent Marble offers free and low-cost “Clackumentary” (creative documentary) workshops that foster cross-cultural understanding and friendship through empowering people to create their own digital stories with the resources they already possess, and share them with the world!
+With these ideals in mind, Bent Marble offers free creative documentary workshops that foster cross-cultural understanding and friendship, through empowering people to create their own digital stories with the resources they already possess, and share them with the world!

-We welcome you to explore our site and find out more about what we do, where we do it, and how YOU can get involved as a workshop participant or member of the Bent Marble community.
+We welcome you to explore our site and find out more about what we do, where we do it, and how YOU can get involved as a workshop participant, organizational partner, or member of the Bent Marble community.
 Let’s keep this marble rolling!